-The PCM uses fuel injector pulse width to adjust fuel trim, it controls the amount of time the injector is left on.
-Fuel trim is a method used by the PCM to add fuel to or subtract fuel from the air fuel mixture.
+The PCM uses pulse width fuel injection to adjust the fuel trim; it controls the amount of fuel injector on time.
+Fuel trim is a method used by the PCM to add fuel to or subtract fuel from the air-fuel mixture.
 The longer the injector is left open spraying fuel behind the intake valve, the richer the mixture.
 The shorter the length of time the injector is left open, the leaner the fuel mixture.

 When a vacuum line is damaged or left disconnected, the oxygen sensor senses this increase of oxygen in the exhaust.
 The PCM receives this voltage signal and then compensates for the lean mixture by holding the fuel injectors open longer, resulting in an enriched fuel mixture.